edvns/pubsub/tasks/task1.md

 4. Consume those messages from the topic
 5. Remove all the messages from the topic

-## Workflow
+## Procedure

-For this activity, I am using my home lab with CentOS Stream 9 running on VirtualBox.
-As a pre-requisite, I've installed Docker on the machine.
+For this activity, I am using my home lab, which runs CentOS Stream 9 on VirtualBox.
+As a prerequisite, Docker has already been installed on the machine.

-1. As a first step, I've downloaded docker compose file and started Confluen Platform as shown below:
+1. Download the Docker Compose file and start Confluent Platform:

 ```
 # wget https://raw.githubusercontent.com/confluentinc/cp-all-in-one/7.8.0-post/cp-all-in-one-kraft/docker-compose.yml